Root Access

 Rooting allows Android mobile operating system users to reach privileged control (known as root access) over various Android subsystems.
 Android uses the Linux kernel.
-Rooting an Android device gives similar access to administrative (superuser) permissions as on Linux.
-Rooting an Android device also gives similar access to administrative (superuser) permissions as on other Unix-like operating systems such as FreeBSD or macOS.
+Rooting an Android device gives similar access to administrative (superuser) permissions as on Linux or any other Unix-like operating systems such as FreeBSD or macOS.

 Un-Rooted images

-Our most recent Android images are not rooted by default, but they can be rooted dynamically: arm64. x86/x86_64.
+Our most recent Android images are not rooted by default.
+The most recent Android images can be rooted dynamically.

 > Warning: x86/x86_64 images have been deprecated and are no longer supported.